ashes999/object-db/README.md

 # Object DB

 Object DB is an embedded, pure ruby object (NoSQL) database.
+Object DB focuses on consistentcy and feature richness.

 # Use